Dunwoody’s Tilly Mill Road construction set for Jan. 20-22

 “This work is critical to help safely and securely install the new pipe adjacent to and above several major utility lines which serve homeowners and residents at the Assisted Living Facility on Tilly Mill Road,” the press release states.

 While the road closure and detour will be a temporary inconvenience, the closure is needed to ensure the proper installation of the storm drain pipe and the safety of the construction crews.
-The closure also ensures residents in the direct area/path of the work will have access to and from homes and driveways as needed.
-Crews will be on hand throughout construction to offer assistance and guidance on entering and exiting properties within the construction zone.
+The closure also ensures residents in the direct area of the work will have access to homes and driveways.
+Crews will be on hand to offer assistance.

 The affected intersections will be closed off with proper barricades and a police presence will be maintained at both intersections during the road closure and detour period.
-There will also be detour directional signs onsite and a map rendering of the detour area can be viewed on the Tilly Mill Road at North Peachtree Road Project Page (http://dunwoodyga.gov/index.php?section=projects&projectsection=8&project=26) showing appropriate routes to maneuver effectively within the area.
+There will also be detour directional signs onsite and a map rendering of the detour area can be viewed on the Tilly Mill Road at North Peachtree Road Project Page.

 Contact the city of Dunwoody Project Team via email at construction@dunwoodyga.gov or by phone at 678-382-6850 with any concerns.